 The stained glass figures of St Winefride and St Patrick in the lancets at the west end date from c1930 and were moved here from the sanctuary in 1995.

-The seating in the church consists of moveable chairs rather than benches.
-There are presently seats for 168 people, currently sufficient for most Masses and services throughout the year.
+There are presently seats for 168 people, sufficient for most Masses and services throughout the year.

 http://www.austinwinkley.co.uk/projectinfopages/stfrancis.htm